Nagalim/SeededNuAuction/README.md

 Nu shareholders can vote on blockchain motions to seed this auction publicly in a verifiable manner.
 All transactions are public on their respective blockchains, such that the auction must close precisely on a block.

-Auctioneer Advice:

-The first address in addresses.txt must be the auction addresses